The smooth voice of “Frank Sinatra” and the strength of my martini carried me back in time.

 And they sound just like their legendary counterparts as they croon classic tunes like “Luck Be a Lady”, “That’s Amore”, and “What Kind of Fool Am I?”
 The music is wonderful.
 The comedy is 1960s racy, neither witty nor hilarious, but just edgy enough to heighten the mood of the show.
 And the chemistry among the elegant players and even their back-and-forth with the audience is warmly jovial.
 Together these elements bring not just the Rat Pack back to life, but with them the deliberately hopeful fun in the time of the Cold War and the gritty glamour of old Vegas itself.

-Sitting in the old-school Vegas showroom, I truly felt carried back in time.
+Sitting in the old-school Vegas showroom, I felt carried back to a time before I was born.

 What to Know before You See